Help for Heel Pain – We’ll Keep You Moving!

-Colorado Springs is home to an active community of runners, hikers, dancers, athletes, military personnel and veterans, teachers, factory workers, and more.
-No wonder we’re one of the fittest communities in the entire United States!
+Colorado Springs is home to an active community of runners, hikers, dancers, athletes, military personnel, veterans, teachers, factory workers, and more.
+No wonder we are one of the fittest communities in the entire United States!

-A wide variety of medical conditions can produce pain in heels and arches.
-Some of the most common include:
+A wide variety of medical conditions can produce pain in the heel area.
+Some of the more common include:

 - Plantar fasciitis.
 This is the top cause of heel pain in adults.
 A strong band of tissue called the plantar fascia runs across the bottom of your foot, from your heel to your toes, supporting the arch.
 Overuse can lead to stretching and tearing, producing pain.
 Symptoms are often worst right when you get up from bed, but start to subside as you move.

 - Bursitis.
 A small, fluid-filled sac called a bursa sits in the space between the Achilles tendon and heel bone to reduce friction.
 When injured, it can cause significant pain that is often mistaken for an Achilles injury.

-When it comes to heel pain, arch pain, and other injuries, we usual begin with a focus on conservative care.
-Do what you can to rest your feet—we know you probably can’t skip work, but cut back temporarily on other activities that cause pain, like running or sports.
+When it comes to heel pain, we usually begin with a focus on conservative care.
+Do what you can to rest your feet.
+We know you probably can’t skip work, but cut back temporarily on other activities that cause pain, like running or sports.
 Prop your feet up, take some ibuprofen, and use icing as necessary to help out with pain and swelling.

 If symptoms haven’t improved within a few days, or it’s clear that more advanced options are needed, we’ll move on to other protocols.
 Common treatments include:

-- A corticosteroid injection into the site of injury can help with pain and swelling.
+- A short of a corticosteroid into the site of injury can help with pain and swelling.

 - Inserts that fit into your shoes can provide the extra cushioning and support your feet need to eliminate the pain.
 This is especially effective when heel pain can be traced back to an abnormality in foot structure or weight distribution.
 We can fit you for appropriate pre-made orthotics, or use our digital scanning technology to create a customized set.

 - Physical therapy.
-Often, a program of stretches and exercise can help you reduce strain on the heels and arches, and strengthen supporting muscles to heal and rehabilitate an injury.
+Often, a program of stretches and exercise can help you reduce strain on the heels and strengthen supporting muscles to heal and rehabilitate an injury.

-- Most forms of heel pain and foot and ankle sports injuries will not require surgery.
+- Surgery.
+Most forms of heel pain and sports injuries will not require surgery.
 However, it is sometimes necessary in severe cases.
-We perform everything from minimally-invasive plantar fasciotomies (for heel pain) and nerve releases to total ankle joint replacements and complex reconstructive surgeries for severely broken bones.
+We perform everything from minimally-invasive plantar fasciotomies and nerve releases to complex reconstructive surgeries.
 Our goal is never to push you into a surgery you don’t need, but to provide you with options and help you make the best choice for your condition, needs, and goals.